 Note: 1996 is an estimation of 1991 population figure (projected @ 2.6%).
 2012 population figure is an estimation of 2006 population figure (projected @ 3.8%).
 Source: Analysis, 2015

 The inverse relationship between population densities and land consumption rates for Bosso neighbourhood as provided in Table 6 however present a different interpretation from the foregoing.
 For instance, land consumption rose from 0.9038 in year 1996 to 1.1228 in year 2006, with this expansion in land consumption felling sharply to 0.9778 in year 2012.
-On the contrary, the corresponding population densities of 1106 persons per km^2 in year 1996 declined to 890 persons per km^2 in year 2006 but rose to 1023 persons per km^2 in year 2012.
+On the contrary, the corresponding population densities of 1106 persons per km2 in year 1996 declined to 890 persons per km2 in year 2006 but rose to 1023 persons per km2 in year 2012.
 This result has important implications for the growth of peri-urban neighbourhoods.
-Firstly, this implies that for a 10 year period (1996 to 2006).
-Bosso neighbourhood witnessed tremendous spatial expansion precipitated by an initial population pressure.
-Secondly, a reverse trend however occurred over the last 6 year period (2006 to 2012) where undue concentration of population has slowed down the demand for land and its rate of consumption in the neighbourhood.
+Firstly, this implies that for a 10 year period (1996 to 2006), Bosso neighbourhood witnessed tremendous spatial expansion precipitated by an imital population pressure.
+Secondly, a reverse trend however occurred over the last 6 year period (2006 to 2012) where undue concentration of population the demand for land and its rate of consumption is last 6 year period (2006 to 2012) uncertainty of period (2006 to 2012) uncertainty and its rate of consumption in the has slowed down the demand for land and its rate of consumption in the